lirantal/anti-trojan-source/README.md

 cat /src/index.js | npx anti-trojan-source
 ```

-# Usage as a library
+# Use as a library

 To use it as a library and pass it file contents to detect: